 When I first heard about visual validation testing, which uses a sophisticated algorithm to out potential bugs in your application without you explicitly calling out all the elements, I thought it must be B.S.

-After speaking with founder Adam Carmi, however, and checking out Applitools for myself, I became a believer.
+However, after speaking with founder Adam Carmi and checking out Applitools, I became a believer.

-I discovered there really are no visual processing settings, percentages or configurations that need to be set up to create visual testing with Applitools.
+I discovered no visual processing settings, percentages, or configurations need to be set up to create visual testing with Applitools.

 The algorithm is entirely adaptive, and I can only imagine where they’ll take the technology as AI and machine learning advances even further.